 This website is intended for you, the user of GOES-R data and services.
 That means just about every one in the Western Hemisphere!
 We will all be the beneficiaries of more accurate and timely warnings of severe weather.

 Gregory A. Mandt is the System Program Director for NOAA’s next generation of geostationary satellites—the GOES-R Series.
 In this role, Mr. Mandt has overall responsibility for the development of the GOES-R space and ground systems, including launch and on-orbit checkout.

 Previously, Mr. Mandt served as Director of the National Weather Service (NWS) Office of cience and Technology from 2005 to 2007 and Director of the NWS Office of Climate, Water, and Weather Services from 2000 to 2005.
 He also served as the Program Manager and lead engineer for the NESDIS Polar-Orbiting Environmental Satellite (POES) Program from 1992 to 1996.

-Mr. Mandt holds a Masters of Science degree in Systems Engineering and a Masters of Science degree in Electrical Engineering both from the Air Force Institute of Technology.
-He earned his Bachelor of Science degree in Engineering Mechanics from the United States Air Force Academy.
-He is a graduate of the Defense Systems Management College Program Management Course.
+Mr. Mandt holds an M.S.
+Degrees in Systems Engineering and Electrical Engineering from the U.S. Air Force Institute of Technology and a B.S.
+Degree in Engineering Mechanics from the U.S. Air Force Academy.